-As a public body, the council is responsible for carrying out its business in line with the law and proper standards to ensure that public money is safeguarded, properly accounted for, and used economically, efficiently, and effectively.
-There is also a duty under the Local Government Act 1999 to make arrangements to secure
+As a public body, the council is responsible for carrying out its business in line with the law and proper standards and ensures that public money is safeguarded, properly accounted for and used economically, efficiently and effectively.
+There is also a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way the council's functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
+To do this, there must be in place a robust set of arrangements for the governance of its affairs and in facilitating the effective delivery of its functions, including arrangements for the management of risk and for dealing with any issues that may arise from them.